 If your application extends an audio application for Auto, create a file called automotive_app_desc.xml and store it in your

 Caution: You can define many capabilities that your app uses.

 Google takes driver distraction very seriously.
 That is why they impose restrictions and provide safety standards.
 Your app must meet specific design requirements to qualify as an Auto app on Google Play.

-Install your app from the Google Play Store, otherwise it won't work.
+- Install your app from the Google Play Store,

 Testing an Auto app is substantially different from testing other types of Android apps.
 Google doesn't provide emulators that you could use like it does in case of mobile apps.
 Instead, Google gives the Desktop Head Unit (DHU) - a testing tool for Auto apps that lets you run applications without having to work from your car.
 Follow these installation steps to use it.

 Android Auto is also available on mobile devices which gives users access to Android Auto capabilities without needing to connect it to a compatible vehicle.
 The phone device can work in the same way an Android Auto device does.
 The users can still use voice to handle calls, messages, music, and navigation using an interface designed for driving.
 Unfortunately, Android Auto apps are still not available for many countries (including Poland).
 Visit this site to find out where it's available.